 I was transcribing headstones on BillionGraves and comparing them to Find-A-Grave when I noticed a few more issues.

 In one case, the cemetery record had them dying in 1951, but being buried in 1931 and the contributor added them using the 1951 death date.
-From the headstone, it shows 1931 so I am guessing a transcription error on the death date which is a common problem with this cemetery as it often has somebody being buried months before their death date (died February – December., but the burial date is January of the same year).
+From the headstone, it shows 1931 so I am guessing a transcription error on the death date in the cemetery record or when it was added online which is a common problem with this cemetery as it often has somebody being buried months before their death date (died February – December, but the burial date is January of the same year).
 In other cases, the surname on headstone doesn’t match cemetery records because the woman remarried and nobody changed the headstone surname.
 My favorite is a local who has her maiden name and all five (5) husbands’ surnames on the headstone.
 In theory, she should be listed with all five married surnames since the rule they enforce is all surnames on the headstone should be part of the surname field.
 Hopefully, the soon promised upgrade (which was supposed to roll out to beta testing December 2015) will address this issue although I don’t think they have considered it.
 Another option would be to add a LNAD (Last Name at Death) field similar to that used on WikiTree and by some genealogists.